Managing Breast Cancer Wounds: Strategies for Optimal Healing and Recovery

 Understanding Chronic Wounds: Types, Risks, and Specialized Care

 Chronic wounds are defined as those resistant to healing within an expected amount of time or show very little improvement after several weeks.
-Wound infections take place when complications to heal injuries or tears to the skin’s surface occur.
-The presence of germs and bacteria causes an open wound to become infected requiring innovative strategies…
+Chronic wound infections take place when complications in healing injuries or tears to the skin’s surface occur.
+The presence of germs and bacteria causes an open wound to become infected, requiring innovative…

 Learn More